Toilets on Trains

 The obvious end point in Belgium is the Brussels Midi Station.
 It uses a very similar ticket system, just a different design and color for the ticket validation devices.

 Of course, not all Belgian trains are luxurious high-speed ones.

-Below is a regional train in Dinant, in the northwestern Ardennes Forest, and its toilet is seen at right.
+Below is a regional train in Dinant, in the northwestern Ardennes Forest, and its toilet.

 It has the standard foot-operated flapper valve opening directly onto the track.
 With my foot on the flush button, we see light through the waste pipe.